 These are suggestion the may help the student athlete

-optimize their body and provide maximum flexibility, performance, limit injury
+optimize their body and provide maximum flexibility, performance, limit

-habbits of health
+life time habbits of health